 The goal of the Penn State B.L.A. is to educate future leaders in the profession and/or the discipline of landscape architecture.
 The program provides students an education in the creativity, technical skills, and ethical considerations necessary for practice.
 One particular requirement of the program, intended to enhance students’ breadth and perspective, is a semester of study abroad.
 The program also provides opportunities to pursue interests in a range of areas.

-We recently refined our BLA, using the mantra “flexibility, opportunity, affordability.”
-The result is a 139-credit curriculum that easily can be completed in 4.5 years.
-Time to degree can be shortened to 4 years through participation in one of our optional summer abroad programs.
+We recently refined our B.L.A., using the mantra “flexibility, opportunity, affordability.”
+The result is a 139-credit curriculum that easily can be completed in four and one-half years.
+Time to degree can be shortened to four years through participation in one of our optional summer abroad programs.
 Students alternatively may extend their time-to-degree to take advantage of opportunities such as our Sustainability Leadership minor in Pittsburgh, PA, or our Integrated Undergraduate/Graduate program.

 This program offers a required core of urban design courses and a selection of elective courses.
 The required courses were designed and created by AIB to fit the curriculum of Penn State’s Department of Landscape Architecture.

 The city of Bonn is particularly suited for the study of urban design.
 Bonn is a leader among European cities with excellent local public transportation system, tree-lined streets, riverfront parks embracing the Rhine River.
 It is a livable city characterized by economic growth, a wide range of cultural amenities, and easy access to train stations and airports.
 Housing is with English-speaking host families, which includes home-cooked meals and enhances the cultural immersion benefits of the experience.